factorhouse/kpow/README.md

 kPow's documentation is available at [https://docs.kpow.io](https://docs.kpow.io)

-# Quick start + local evaluation
+# Quick Start + Local Evaluation

 To evaluate kPow locally with Docker Compose and a 3-node Kafka cluster, visit the [kpow-local](https://github.com/operatr-io/kpow-local) GitHub repository.

-Instructions on how to start a [30-day free trial](https://kpow.io/#trial) of kPow can be found in the [kpow-local](https://github.com/operatr-io/kpow-local) README.
+Instructions on how to start a [30-day free trial](https://kpow.io/try) of kPow can be found in the [kpow-local](https://github.com/operatr-io/kpow-local) README.

 Visit [https://docs.kpow.io/](https://docs.kpow.io) for more documentation on getting started with kPow